rcl9/Imagery-of-Past-Projects/Where It All Started/Readme.md

 # Where and How Did it all Start?
-The Influences Which Made Me a "Builder of Things"
+The Influences Which Made Me a "Builder of Things - The First 24 Years"

 It may be appropriate to try and visually explain how my journey to becoming a "builder of all things" started.
 This page provides a  short overview of some aspects of my early life which I felt were instrumental to guiding me in the right direction to become the person that I am today.
 By no means is this a complete picture but as it gleams over some of the more significant aspects of my life, including my lifetime of work in software development and other endless 'projects'.
-Please note that almost all items you may see were actually purchased and paid by myself, even at a very young age, as I never got any free rides nor handouts.
+Please note that almost all items you may see in these images were actually purchased and paid by myself, even at a very young age, as I never got any free rides nor handouts.

 ## A Visual Timeline to Some of the Main Influences in my Early Life